Darshpatil/feature-mesh/Team-2.md

 # 1. Purpose:
-The Admin role in the Feature Mesh system serves as a linchpin for seamless governance and control over user-published features.
-This pivotal role is designed to meticulously manage the entire lifecycle of features within the system, wielding authority over their acceptance or rejection.
-The Admin's primary purpose is to maintain a well-regulated and efficient ecosystem where features align with standards and adhere to platform policies.
+The Admin role in the Feature Mesh system is essential for overseeing and controlling user-published features.
+This role is tasked with carefully managing the entire lifecycle of features, deciding whether to accept or reject them.
+The primary goal of the Admin is to maintain an organized and efficient system, ensuring that features meet standards and comply with platform policies.

 # 2. Scope:
 The Admin role encompasses a set of responsibilities and privileges that revolve around the governance and management of features within the Feature Mesh system.
 The key aspects of the Admin role's scope include: